odipar/spread/README.md

 So what's next?

 Probably the coming two months I'll spend writing a formal paper on SplitHash.
-After that I'm planning to implement some radical new database technology on top of SPREAD:
+After thatI'm planning to implement some radical new database technology on top of SPREAD:

 ###SPREAD: A database like Datomic but then with spreadsheet like capabilities!